kitchens

 IN THE KITCHEN: EVERYONE’S DIFFERENT – EVERYONE’S THE SAME

 This story may not be true – but it could be.
 “We become not a melting pot but a beautiful mosaic.
-Different people, different beliefs, different yearnings, different hopes, different dreams.” -Jimmy Carter Chef Michel looked around his kitchen and reflected: “What an incredibly diverse group of people who are keeping this kitchen afloat.”
-The… Continue reading
+Different people, different beliefs, different yearnings, different hopes, different dreams.” -Jimmy Carter Chef Michel looked around his kitchen and… Continue reading

 -